Discover Amsterdam

 It’s cute season at the petting zoos

 As anyone familiar with Bambi knows, spring is traditionally the time of year when baby animals are born.
-And you don’t need to leave the city to witness this adorable spectacle; head to one of Amsterdam’s many petting zoos or farms, surrounding yourself with furry bundles of joy, including baby goats, lambs, rabbits, piglets and more.
+And you don’t need to leave the city to witness this adorable spectacle; head to one of Amsterdam’s many petting zoos or urban farms, surrounding yourself with furry bundles of joy, including baby goats, lambs, rabbits, piglets and more.

 Festival season gets going